themosis/documentation/routing.md

 }));
 ```

-**Note**: This is specific to page templates.
+**Note**: This is specific to the framework page templates.
 The string parameter is the slug of your registered template from the `app/config/templates.config.php` file stored in your `themosis-theme`.

 #### Route to custom post type archive
 ```php